ivan-bilan/Relation-Extraction-Transformer/README.md

 Position-Aware Self-Attention for Relation Extraction
 =====================================================

+WORK IN PROGRESS!
+Ideas, bug-fixes and constructive criticism are all welcome.

 This project is the result of my Master's Thesis (supervised by [Dr. Benjamin Roth](http://www.cis.uni-muenchen.de/personen/mitarbeiter/beroth/index.html)):
 ```